-DAVIS, Calif.; March 27, 2017-Dr. H. Vincent Poor discussed the growing benefits of smart grid technology at a Feb.
+DAVIS, Calif.; March 27, 2017-Special guest lecturer Dr. H. Vincent Poor discussed the growing benefits of smart grid technology at a Feb.
 16 Distinguished Lecture, “Smart Grid: Energy Meets Information,” hosted by the UC Davis College of Engineering.
 Poor is the Michael Henry Strater University Professor of Electrical Engineering at Princeton University and served as dean of Princeton’s School of Engineering and Applied Science from 2006 to 2016.

 “Smart grid” is a term that applies to an emerging generation of electricity grids that have a cyber-layer of sensors, controls, and communication superimposed on a physical or electromechanical layer of a traditional electricity grid, Poor explained.
 Smart grid technology allows for two-way communication between energy consumers and utility companies, resulting in increased efficiency, reliability, and security of energy systems.